 Withdrawing from a Class

 Withdrawing from a class does not erase the class from your SLCC transcript, but shows up as a 'W' on your permanent SLCC transcript.
 Students who withdraw from a class are still responsible for paying tuition.
 Withdrawing does not affect the SLCC GPA, but several withdraws on a transcript could affect future academic goals.
 Prior to withdrawing, students should verify with their high school how withdrawing from a Concurrent Enrollment course can impact their high school transcript or after high school graduation.

 The deadline for withdrawing from a class is published each semester on the Concurrent Enrollment calendar.
 Students can withdraw with instructor’s approval anytime after the drop deadline and before the published withdrawal deadline.
 If you need to withdraw from a class you do so using the CE Withdrawal Form.
-Be sure to check your MyPage account to verify that you have been successfully withdrawn from the class.
+Be sure to check your MySLCC account to verify that you have been successfully withdrawn from the class.

 Repeating a Class